reside-ic/packit-infra/playbooks/upgrading-postgres.md

 To make the migration easier and automate the process, we use a script defined in [`modules/postgres-upgrade.nix`][postgres-upgrade.nix].

-The steps below assuming we are upgrading from PostgreSQL 16 to 17.
-Adjust the numbers are needed to match your needs.
+The steps below assume we are upgrading from PostgreSQL 16 to 17.
+Adjust the numbers as needed to match your needs.

 1. Edit your local copy of [`machines/common/services.nix`][services.nix], setting a value for `upgradePackage`: